 When is check-in and check-out dates/times?

-Check-in is on July 7th, and check-out is on July 17th.
-Check-in times may vary due to flight times.
-Participants must check out of the dorms no later than noon on July 17th.
+Check in is on June 23rd and check out is on June 30th.
+Check in times may vary due to flight times but we ask that campers arrive between 12:00pm and 4:00pm.
+Campers must check out of the dorms no later than 10:00am on June 30th.

 Which airport should I look at having my child fly into?